menacit/virt_base_course/03-economic_benefits.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Jeena Paradies (CC BY 2.0)" -->
-Deploying software stacks on hardware requires time consuming planning, procurement and setup.
+Deploying software stacks on hardware requires time-consuming planning, procurement and setup.

 Automation and self-service features cuts time required for meetings and hand-overs.